Phone Booth (2002)

 Stu: I totally couldn't give a shit.

-The Caller: What if I told you I was just above the theatre four floors up?
+The Caller: What if I told you I was just above the theater four floors up?
 See the pink curtains?
-There you go Stuart yes...
+There you go, Stuart, yes...
 Yoohoo...
 Yoohoo.

 Stu: Why did you do that?

 The Caller: The odds are even now, Stu.
 Isn't that what you wanted?
 You know where I am and you have a gun.
 If you have it in you, you can take me down.

 Stu: Fuck!
 They'll kill me before I can get a shot at you.